DenizAkansoy/DebrisPy/README.md

 # **DebrisPy**

-## *A Python Package for Computing the Radial Profiles of Surface Density in Debris Discs*

-Welcome to **DebrisPy** — a lightweight Python package designed to compute the azimuthally averaged (radial) surface density profiles in debris discs using both semi-analytical and Monte Carlo approaches.
+Welcome to **DebrisPy** — a lightweight Python package designed to compute the azimuthally averaged (radial) profiles of surface density profiles in debris discs.

 ![Demo](assets/demo.gif)